muluhwilson/tutorial/readme.txt

-today is the day the Lord has mad
+today is the day the Lord has made and we are to be happy